saraabdollahi/EventExplorer/README.md

 * #### warag_monobert_training.py

-      Fine-tuning BERT on the MS-MARCO event dataset.
+      Fine-tuning BERT on the MS-MARCO-Event dataset.
 The training involves reformulated questions using annotated aspects and question templates.

 * #### diversified_ranking.py